Udhayan-CHB/Gesture-Controlled-Robotic-Hand-using-OpenCV/README.md

 # Gesture-Controlled-Robotic-Hand-using-OpenCV
 Control a robotic arm in real-time using hand gestures detected via OpenCV.
 This project leverages computer vision to track hand movements and translates them into robotic arm actions — no physical contact or controllers needed!

-# Gesture Controlled Robotic Arm using OpenCV

-Control a robotic arm in real-time using simple hand gestures, powered by OpenCV.
-This project enables touch-free human-machine interaction using computer vision — just wave your hand to move the arm!

 # Features

 - Real-time hand gesture recognition using OpenCV